 We were honored to have people of all religious and cultural backgrounds at this uplifting event.
 As always, we did our best to accommodate the religious dietary requirements of observant Muslims and Jews.
 Glatt Kosher meals were available for Orthodox Jews; and Hallal lamb and chicken were used in the meat entrees.

 Please join us next year as we continue this long-standing UMass tradition.

 The Freedom Seder is a multicultural and interfaith celebration based on the Exodus themes of the Jewish Passover Seder, but commemorating the Civil Rights Movement and other modern liberation struggles.
-(It is not a Passover Seder!)
+(However, it is not a Passover Seder!)

 Through ritual, stories, poetry, and music, we learn about each other's history, culture, and traditions, and express our yearning for the liberation of all people.

-Last year's program (on April 7, 2014) was organized by students from the Muslim Students Association, Black Student Union, Hillel, Newman Catholic Center, and the Baha'i Club, and Hillel, with support from the Office of Religious and Spiritual Life.
+The 2015 Freedom Seder is being organized by students from the Muslim Students Association, Black Student Union, Hillel, Newman Catholic Center, and the Baha'i Club, with support from the Office of Religious and Spiritual Life.

 For more information or to RSVP, please email Larry Goldbaum in the Office of Religious and Spiritual Life.

 (Last year's Freedom Seder, in April 2014, was dedicated to the memory of Nelson Mandela, and commemorated the 50th anniversary of the landmark Civil Rights Act of 1964.)